 For the changes to take affect you will need to refresh the browser (depending on your browser the icon may look different)

 After the page refreshes and the report loads we will see a drastic change in the results.
 We can now see there are only 3 rows of data (which is expected since Sam only received 3 services).
 We highlighted the Services Record ID column to also show/verify that each Record ID is showing up just once, as expected.

 Hints and Tips

-- It is possible to build reports that use multiple Tier 1 and Tier 2 forms, this article/example was just to give you the tools/skills needed to build such a report
+It is possible to build reports that use multiple Tier 1 and Tier 2 forms; this article/example was just to give you the tools needed to build such a report

-- Some forms may relate to multiple forms so picking the correct "Connected To" form may be more difficult within your own site
+Some forms may relate to multiple forms so picking the correct "Connected To" form may vary within your own site

-- With some configurations, even with linking, you may still get some duplication (this is when not every form has a cascade)
+With some configurations, even with linking, you may still get some duplication

-- If you have Dynamic Fields (a premium, add-on feature) most of these also work as links and can be used in place of a standard linking field (the skills/concepts in this article will remain the same)
+If you have Dynamic Fields enabled in your site (a feature that is no longer available for purchase) most of these also work as links and can be used in place of a standard linking field (the skills/concepts in this article will remain the same)